Robert Woodard (baseball): Amateur career

-Woodard was born in Winston-Salem, North Carolina.
-He attended Myers Park High School in Charlotte, North Carolina.
+Woodard was born in Winston-Salem, North Carolina and attended Myers Park High School in Charlotte, North Carolina, where he played for the school's baseball teams and pitched and played shortstop.
+As a senior, the Team One South Showcase named Woodard a top 10 prospect.
+He also played on the Area Code National Team in the Japan Goodwill Series.

 After graduation from high school, he decided to attend University of North Carolina at Chapel Hill to play baseball.
 After his junior season, he was selected by the St. Louis Cardinals in the 2006 Major League Baseball draft's 46th round.
 He returned to North Carolina for his senior season where he was drafted in the twentieth round of the 2007 Major League Baseball draft by the San Diego Padres.